Skip Sub Menu

 Drake offers a number of prevention and educational resources related to sexual and interpersonal misconduct available to faculty, staff, students, and student organizations.
 Consider participating in one of the existing programs or speak with any of the following offices about customizing a program for a particular audience or event.

-For prevention and awareness education, contact Lynne Cornelius, Violence Prevention Coordinator.
+For prevention and awareness education, contact Lynne Cornelius, Associate Dean of Students.
 She can create a presentation or discussion for your group, department, class, or organization covering everything from healthy relationships to consent, intervention, and support.
 Visit the Violence Prevention and Programming website to learn more about what is available.
 A few of the regular programs the office coordinates include:

 • 86% of participating Drake students would take action in a situation in which someone was taking advantage of someone sexually; and